Younger people now getting coronavirus; deaths way down in Attleboro area, statewide

 In April, 43 of all 423 Attleboro cases, or just 10.1 percent, hit those between 20 and 29.

-In August, the percentage increased by more that one and half times to 26 percent.
+In August, the percentage increased by more than two and half times to 26 percent.

 Out of the 50 Attleboro people with the virus in August, 13 were between the ages of 20 and 29.